-DC Circuit Theory I
+The DC Series Circuit

-The following skills are contained in this module: Understanding and calculating resistance in a DC Series circuit; How current reacts in a DC Series circuit; How voltage functions in a DC Series circuit; Energised circuits and the potential hazards they present; Working with ratios and proportion; How voltage dividers work in DC Series circuits; How to calculate power in DC Series circuits.
+ELN 1108 1 This module introduces the student to the DC series circuit.
+The topics covered are: Calculating resistance in a DC series circuit; How current reacts in DC series circuits; How voltage functions in a DC series circuit; Working with ratio and proportion; How voltage dividers work in a DC series circuit; How to calculate power in a DC series circuit.
+In addition to the DC theory, there are nine lab assignments that give the student hands on experience with actual DC series circuits.

-DC Circuit Theory II
+The DC Parallel Circuit

-The following skills are contained in this module: How voltage functions in a DC Parallel circuit; Under resistance in a DC Parallel circuit; How current reacts in a DC Parallel circuit; How current dividers work in DC Parallel circuits; How to calculate power in a DC Parallel circuit.
+This module introduces the student to the DC parallel circuit.
+The topics covered are: How voltage functions in a DC Parallel circuit; Calculating resistance in a DC parallel circuit; Understanding resistance in a DC parallel circuit; How current reacts in a DC parallel circuit; How current dividers work in a DC parallel circuit; How to calculate power in a DC parallel circuit.
+This module also includes seven lab assignments that investigate the various characteristics of the DC parallel circuit.

-DC Circuit Theory III
+The DC Combination Circuit